na-na-hi/renget/archive/iftod.md

 >Small monsters deserve love too.
 Not just to be there for the low rank hunters getting filtered by tougher monsters, but sometimes you just want to hang out with a girl monster that's more down to earth than the high and mighty apex wyverns and elders.

-\>The bigger the monster, the more complex their standards are in terms of hunters
+%darkgreen%\>The bigger the monster, the more complex their standards are in terms of hunters
 \>Jagras will love you as long as you can provide food
 \>Tzi-Tzi will love to take photos of you and will spend hours teaching you how to to take good photos of the surrounding wildlife
 \>Kulu will have sparkles in its eyes if you can get your hands on any sort of big, shiny rock